200-year-old traditional fishermen’s cottage sleeping two guests, just a few yards away from the seafront and an access point to the South Downs Way.

 This cottage is located in the Meads Village area to the west of Eastbourne.
 A stay in Meads is a fantastic choice for those who want to make the most of the breath-taking countryside which neighbours Eastbourne, as there is direct access onto the South Downs Way just 200 yards from the property’s front door.
 Just under two miles across the cliffs, is the renowned beauty spot Beachy Head, which offers some of the most spectacular coastal views in the area.
 The local beach, Holywell, is close to the property.
 This shingle beach is a much quieter and laidback alternative to the main town beach, whilst the addition of pretty, Italianate gardens and a tea chalet make it a delightful place to spend a day.

 This property offers guests the chance to stay in a traditional fishermen’s cottage for an authentic taste of Sussex seaside life.
-The lounge is a wonderfully cosy room with a sofa to relax on, a TV, and DVD.
-The room is charmingly styled with a vintage-style dresser and art depicting the local area.
-A door leads through to the modestly-sized and yet well-equipped kitchen which offers an oven, hob, microwave, fridge and freezer.
-Stairs lead to the first floor of the property where there is one bedroom: a restful double room with plenty of storage space in the built-in wardrobes.
+The lounge is a wonderfully cosy room with a sofa to relax on, a wall mounted smart TV, and a dining table and chairs.
+A door leads through to the modestly-sized and yet well-equipped kitchen which offers an oven, hob, microwave, an integrated washing machine, and a fridge and freezer.
+There is a steep winding staircase leading to the first floor of the property where there is one bedroom: a restful double room with plenty of storage space in the built-in wardrobes.
 The seaside-themed bathroom has a shower over bath and WC.
+The bedroom offers plenty of storage in a built-in wardrobe, and there is also a dressing table and chair.

 Outside there is a very small seating area to the front of the property and a courtyard patio to the rear which is accessed through the kitchen.
-The outhouse in the courtyard garden houses the washing machine.
 There is roadside permit parking close to the property, for which one permit is supplied.